 Wrong!
 If you are a market gardener ( or want to be one ), there are good reasons to stay away from the market.

 This is from my book Bootstrap Market Gardening:

-There are a number of problems with the farmers market (if you are a farmer):
+There is a number of problems with the farmers market ( if you are a farmer ):

 Other growers at the market will have many of the same goods you do.
-It's possible to establish a niche by trying to be the earliest grower, or growing unusual or gourmet vegetables (we have done both).
+It is possible to establish a niche by trying to be the earliest grower, or growing unusual or gourmet vegetables ( we have done both ).

 But these all take extra time and attention, and the demand is still uncertain.

 And inevitably as the season progresses, there is 'price erosion'; e.g. one of your neighboring market growers has a great year for growing tomatoes, so all of a sudden he is selling them for $0.50 less a pound than you are.

 Your choices are to match his price, and reduce your profit, or don't match it and lose sales.